maywr/arsie-mod-beta/README.md

 ____

 ## why
-i started leaning java just for making some minecraft things (like clients, plugins etc) so this is my first not pasted and custom base client :)
+I started leaning java just for making some minecraft things (like clients, plugins etc), so this is my first not pasted and custom base client :)

 ## building
-to build client yourself you can use
+To build client yourself you can use:

 ```
 gradlew setupDecompWorkspace